About Me : Daiki Yoshikawa

 Living and traveling abroad has been one of my core identity capitals.

-Especially, being a student here in Finland has shaped my sense of value and made me see myself differently, even though I was having wonderful, happy life in Japan.
+Especially, studying and working here in Finland has shaped my sense of value and made me see myself differently, even though I was having wonderful, happy life in Japan.

 I would really be happy if you become interested in Finland, Japan, their cultures, or traveling itself through this blog and learn something informative for your life!